What is Appropriated Retained Earning?

 In simple words, Appropriated retained earning is the part of the retained earnings that have been approved by the Board of Directors for specific purposes including research and development, stock repurchase, reduction of debt, acquisition, etc.

 The Company can have more than one appropriated account and different accounts will suggest the purpose of use of such earnings.
 The intention behind having this is that the Board clearly defines the purpose of the earnings it has retained (and not given to the shareholders as the dividend).
-It also shows that the Company has a better planning in place as it specifies the amount it will spend on various activities.
+It also shows that the Company has better planning in place as it specifies the amount it will spend on various activities.

 In contrast, unappropriated retained earnings are part of retained earnings that are not classified for a specific or a particular use.
 Although the retained earnings are specified into various accounts, however, in case there is a case for liquidation, such accounts will have no meaning and all the retained amounts will be available to be paid to the creditors or shareholders.

 List of Appropriated Retained Earnings Accounts